 2. Gender: The socially constructed characteristics of a given set of people, usually divided into women and men, such as norms, roles, and relationships of and between groups.
 It varies from society to society and can be changed over time.

-3. Transgender: A term for a person who experiences difference in their sex as assigned at birth and their internal sense of self, known as a gender identity.
-The may feel the need to transition.
+3. Trans gender: A term for a person who experiences difference in their sex as assigned at birth and their internal sense of self, known as a 'gender identity'.
+They may feel the need to transition.

-4. Cis-gender: A term for a person in whom their sex as assigned at birth and their internal sense of self, known as a gender identity, align and therefor there is no need to transition.
+4. Cis gender: A term for a person in whom their sex as assigned at birth and their internal sense of self, known as a 'gender identity', align and therefore they feel that there is no need to transition.